mustafayuce33/knxclient-react/README.md

-This client application is used for viewing knx data coming from knxServer.
+This client application is used for viewing knx data.
+It gets data from knx server that you can download it from <https://github.com/mustafayuce33/knxserver>

 Here is what you will make for usage :